Background Information on Poole Grammar School

 To enable the best possible Sixth form offer, many sixth form courses are run in conjunction with Parkstone Grammar School for Girls which results in some subjects being taught jointly.

 Poole is close to the World Heritage Jurassic Coast and the New Forest National Park which makes for an inspirational environment close at hand.
-Accommodation comes in an infinite variety of forms from the urban Poole / Bournemouth conurbation to village living in the Dorset/Purbeck hinterland.
+Accommodation comes in a variety of forms from the urban Poole / Bournemouth conurbation to village living in the Dorset/Purbeck hinterland.
 Transport and traffic across the conurbation can be difficult at peak times and choice of accommodation needs to be carefully researched.
 Below is a list of Estate Agents and Letting Agents which may be of help.

 |Austin & Wyatt||www.austinwyatt.co.uk||01202 687432|